Short-term incoming (occasional) students

 Independent Study Abroad Students are incorporated into our exchange programme and are managed in the same way as our exchange students, except that these students:

-- are not nominated to Surrey by their home institution but must make an application enquiry to the Global Engagement Office at Surrey themselves (see application processes section below)
+- are not nominated to Surrey by their home institution but must make an application enquiry to the International Engagement Office at Surrey themselves (see application processes section below)

 - pay tuition fees to Surrey (see fees section below)